entando/entando-bundle-cli/README.md

 ## `entando-bundle-cli mfe add NAME`

-Adds a Micro Frontend component to the bundle
+Add a Micro Frontend component to the bundle

 ```
 USAGE